el-yawd/el-yawd/README.md

 Hi , it's nice have you here.

 I'm a software developer trying to not only make things works but doing that in the right way.
 I'm currently focused on back-end development, specially with Nestjs.
-Talk any computer-related stuff with me (just don't try make me use windows) i never get tired. :)
+Talk any computer-related stuff with me (just don't try make me use windows) I never get tired. :)

 ## 💪 GitHub Stats